mike-hoang/registry-viewer/CONTRIBUTING.md

 The environment variable `ANALYTICS_WRITE_KEY` is the Segment write key.
 Note: Defaults to `null`.

-## Submitting Pull Request
+## Pull Requests

 **Note:** All commits must be signed off with the footer:
 ```
 Signed-off-by: First Lastname <email@email.com>
 ```

-You can easily add this footer to your commits by adding `-s` when running `git commit`.
+Once you set your `user.name` and `user.email` in your git config, you can sign your commit automatically with `git commit -s`.
 When you think the code is ready for review, create a pull request and link the issue associated with it.

 Owners of the repository will watch out for and review new PRs.